 GROUND SESAME SEEDS

-Ground sesame seeds called “SURIGOMA” in Japan is made by grinding toasted sesame seeds.
+Ground sesame seeds called “SURIGOMA” in Japan are made by grinding toasted sesame seeds.

-Grinding toasted sesame seeds brings increasing the aroma and flavor besides the hard hull is ground.
+Grinding toasted sesame seeds increases the aroma and flavor besides the hard hull is ground.

 It is the better way to take sesame seeds for our body to absorb nutrition including the rich fiber of the hull, however, it is easily oxidized and is not suitable for long-term storage.